8osco/academic_performance_analysis/README.md

 [placeholder!! - The notebook should include well-documented sections, while the dashboard should feature clear labels, tooltips, or explanations for each visualisation or insight.
 The dashboard should include a clear narrative that guides the audience through the data story, explaining key insights and findings.]

+[placeholder!! - due to limitations with the version of PowerBI being used, a link cannot be provided, however, a file is available in XXXXX folder labelled YYYYY]

 ## Unfixed Bugs
 * Please mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a significant variable to consider, paucity of time and difficulty understanding implementation are not valid reasons to leave bugs unfixed.
 * Did you recognise gaps in your knowledge, and how did you address them?